jbernardis/PYHME-Jukebox/jukebox/README.txt

 album.
 At the main menu level, you can choose to play your entire collection.
 For an individual song, you can either play it, add it to a playlist, add its artist to a playlist, or add its album to a playlist.

+6) Virtual DJ allows you to create random playlists by specifying artists and/or genre that are to be included and/or excluded

-6) Set Preferences allows you to set your preferences for shuffle and loop for albums, artists, tracks, and playlists.
+7) Set Preferences allows you to set your preferences for shuffle and loop for albums, artists, tracks, and playlists.

-If music is currently playing, a 7th menu item will be presented: Now Playing.
+If music is currently playing, an 8th menu item will be presented: Now Playing.
 You can either switch back to the Now Playing screen, or save the Now Playing list as a normal playlist.
 Note that other than adding to the now playing list, you cannot really edit it.
 This was a simplifying decision I made, and I don't think it too onerous.
 If you really want to make changes to the Now Playing list, save it as a normal playlist and then edit that.
 Once you make your edits, you can then